 Scaling with Workato and Zendesk

-For Jones and the iPayment team, speed and agility are the ultimate measures of success – something that Workato has enabled. “iPayment Capital started in August and we went live with the department in October.
+For Jones and the Paysafe team, speed and agility are the ultimate measures of success – something that Workato has enabled.
+“Paysafe Capital started in August and we went live with the department in October.
 Workato allowed us to move quickly, and get it built out in time for our launch.
 It was such an aggressive timeline and Workato really helped us meet it,” said Jones.

-In addition to helping with iPayment Capital, Jones needed a tool that could scale with iPayment’s future projects with Zendesk and Salesforce.
+Jones also needed a tool that could scale with Paysafe’s future projects with Zendesk and Salesforce.
 “We’re still doing more releases.
 We have a new release coming up this month for our renewal process and part of my work on that is going to be building two new Workato recipes to process renewal applications.
 Workato has definitely been a benefit in our iPayment Capital Zendesk instance,” said Jones.
 “I’m looking to set up more integrations in our other instances of iPayment also.”

 Zendesk Integration: Selective Comment Sync from Zendesk to Salesforce